clearlinux/how-to-clear/04-mixing.md

 * Initializing a new content stream
 * Version numbering
 * Format version numbering
-* Working with the upstream Clear Linux OS
+* Working with the upstream Clear Linux\* OS
-* Creating, modifying and modifying bundles
+* Creating and modifying bundles
 * Creating the update content
 * Creating an update